Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

-Hire Latin American talent for real-time work with your U.S. team.
+Hire professionals based in Latin America for live collaboration with your U.S. team.

 Frosted tabletop map of the Americas with blue connection pins and a silver watch